Russell-Waterhouse/dev_environment/README.md

 The solution?

-An impotent script that I can run that sets up my machine exactly how I like.
+An indempotent script that I can run that sets up my machine exactly how I like.

 ## But Russ, why not use Docker?